Skip to Content

 You can add 1 tablespoon of oil to ease the frying.

 Pour in the water(4 cups, the recommended amount of water for 2 cups of rice).
-Season with salt.

-Once the water evaporates and the rice is cooked through, remove the pot of rice from the stove. use a fork to fluff the rice.
+Once the water evaporates and the rice is cooked through, remove the pot of rice from the stove.

-Let the oil heat for 30 seconds and then add the sliced onions, let the onions fry until they are golden brown in color, this should take 7 minutes depending on the heat used.
+Let the onions fry until they are golden brown; this should take 7 minutes, depending on the heat used.

 Transfer rice to a large platter, garnish with the fried onions, followed by cashews and raisins.